Frequently Asked Questions

 You can learn more about Psychodynamic psychotherapy here.

 • Psychodynamic psychotherapy is an in-depth analytical approach focused on releasing, understanding, and processing unconscious thoughts, emotions, and memories.
 On the other hand, short-term and present-focused therapies, such as Cognitive Behavioural Therapy (CBT), only focus on current symptoms and attempt to 'correct' present symptoms with interventions and little to no discussion of past experiences.
-This could be distressing to some, especially for clients who express the need to understand the 'what' and 'why' of their past experiences.
+This could be distressing to some, especially for patients who express the need to understand the 'what' and 'why' of their past experiences.
 Psychodynamic psychotherapy offers a collaborative process of thoroughly exploring and analyzing past experiences and present symptoms to help create meaning and context for the present.

-While psychotherapy services are not covered by OHIP, we are covered by most health insurance providers.
-We are also covered for 22 sessions per calendar year if you are eligible for Non-Insured Health Benefits (NIHB).
+While psychotherapy services are not covered by OHIP, we are covered by most private insurance providers.
 Please check with your insurance provider before booking a session to ensure coverage.

 Psychotherapy services are eligible medical expenses that can be claimed on your tax returns every year.